Reloaded-Project/Reloaded-II/Docs/InterModCommunication.md

 ### Upgrading Interfaces used with Controllers/Plugins
 Changes to existing interfaces will break mods using the interfaces.
 This should be fairly obvious to anyone who has used a plugin or a plugin-like system before.

-If you want to add more functionality to existing interfaces, either make a new interface or extend the current interface via inheritance.
+If you want to add more functionality to existing interfaces, either make a new interface or extend the current interface via inheritance inside a newer interface.

 **Example:** Registering upgraded controller via inheritance: